Waterfall Methodology for Project Management [+Templates]

 If your implementation does indeed pass the test, it's time to deploy and maintain.
 Periodically you'll circle back to make sure the project is still fulfilling the requirements you initially laid out.

-Push the button color change to make it live and ensure it stays red throughout future website updates.
+Example: Push the button color change to make it live and ensure it stays red throughout future website updates.

 What is the difference between the waterfall methodology and the Agile methodology?